 - 1. Overestimation of effect sizes.
 The "statistical significance filter," by which estimates are much more likely to be reported if they are two standard errors from zero, introduces a bias which can be huge. - 2.
 Estimates in the wrong direction. - 3.
 Extraction of statistically significant patterns from noise. - 4.
 Incentives for small samples and noisy measures.

-Null hypothesis significance testing in psychology has been criticized for a long time (for example, Meehl, 1967, Krantz, 1999), but in recent years the crisis has been taken more seriously with recognition of the above four issues.
+NHST in psychology has been criticized for a longtime (for example, Krantz, 1999; Meehl, 1967), but in recent years, the crisis has been taken more seriously with recognition of the above four issues.